Extending core functionality (addons)

 Adds a plugin to the search which generates 'related' links in news items and pages.

-Adds a plugin to the ๐Ÿ‘‰Search page.
+Adds a plugin to the ๐Ÿ‘‰Search pagearrow-up-right.

 Allows a plugin to make their shortcodes available to core templates and templates of other plugins.